 Whenever I smell certain scents it can transport me back in time in an instant.
 For example last week I walked past someone wearing a perfume that brought back memories of the perfume I used to wear in high school and I instantly felt like I had slipped back in time and was actually there again.
 Frightening thought!
 Haha!
-The same thing happens for me when I smell what I call Christmas scents….cinnamon, orange, nutmeg, cloves, vanilla.
-I am immediately put into the “Christmas Spirit” and fond recollections of Christmases past come flooding to my mind.
+The same thing happens for me when I smell “fall scents” scents like cinnamon, orange, nutmeg, cloves, vanilla, etc. I immediately experience fond recollections of Thanksgiving and Christmases past.

 - 1/2 orange, sliced